Sorin05/The-Last-Chapter/README.md

 *

 ## Introduction

+The Last Chapter is a Business to Consumer (B2C) e-commerce site.
-The Last Chapter is an book retailer best known for selling books, stationery, cards, gifts.
-I used an double entendre as this would be my "Last Chapter" with Code Institute
+The site is an book retailer best known for selling books, stationery, cards, gifts and souvenirs.
 The inspiration of the website came from my visit to Bucharest Romania and saw an old man selling old books on the sidewalk of a main street, I stoped and had a browse and I was impressed by the huge selection of old books, I tought that he could have a cool website for old vintage books.

-Unfornutely I cannot finish this project on time so my first submision is of a incomplete project that im still working on .
-The whole project is based on Code Institute Boutique Ado with the intent of adding my own apps and features making it an online bookstore and office supplies.
-My second attempt to finish the project for the deadline is a semi-failure in my opinion.
+The sites primary audience will be people who love to read hard cover books.
+Print books have the feel of a book that many readers love.
+You can hold it, turn the pages, and feel the paper, readers of print books absorb and remember more of the plot than readers of e-books do, according to a study that was presented in Italy in 2014.
+In an earlier study, print readers also scored higher in other areas, such as empathy, immersion in the book, and understanding of the narrative.

+According to statista.com

+Data on revenue from hardback book sales in the United States between 2016 and 2021 showed that the figure increased consistently on an annual basis with the exception of 2019, and reached 3.7 billion U.S. dollars in 2021.
+Hardback sales make up the majority of reported trade revenues within the U.S. book publishing industry, generating more than e-books, downloaded audio, physical audio, and board books combined.

 ## UX

   ### User Stories

+  User roles are included in this project as there are different features of the site dependant on what type of user you are.
+There are three categories of user for the site, guest users (those who do not have an account), Users (who have signed up and verified their account) and Admins (users who have superuser status and are able to perform additional tasks on the site reserved for shop owners, such as adding new products.)
+Admins are also able to use their accounts in the same way a user would, such as purchasing items.

   User story format/steps has been taken from Boutique Ado and imported from Repository ecommerce2 (a test for my project) and more issues have been resolved manually during the project.